Guildford Four and Maguire Seven: Guildford Four and Maguire Seven

-Sarah Conlon, who had spent 16 years campaigning to have the names of her husband and son cleared and helped secure the apology, died on 20 July 2008.
+Sarah Conlon, who spent 16 years campaigning to have the names of her husband and son cleared and helped secure the apology, died on 20 July 2008.

 Paddy Armstrong had problems with drinking and gambling.
 He eventually married and moved to Dublin.
 Carole Richardson married and had a daughter soon after her release.
 She kept out of the public eye and died in 2012 aged 55.

-The autobiography of the youngest member of the Maguire Seven, Patrick Maguire, My Father's Watch: The Story of a Child Prisoner in 70s Britain was released in May 2008.
-It tells his story before, during and after his imprisonment and details its impact on his life and those of his family.
+The autobiography of the youngest member of the Maguire Seven, Patrick Maguire, My Father's Watch: The Story of a Child Prisoner in 70s Britain, was released in 2008.
+It tells his story before, during, and after his imprisonment and details its impact on his life and those of his family.

 Gerry Conlon later joined a campaign to free the "Craigavon Two", Brendan McConville and John Paul Wootton, convicted of the murder of a police officer in Northern Ireland.

 Conlon died at home in Belfast on 21 June 2014.
 His family issued a statement: "He brought life, love, intelligence, wit and strength to our family through its darkest hours.
 He helped us to survive what we were not meant to survive.
-We recognise that what he achieved by fighting for justice for us had a far, far greater importance – it forced the world's closed eyes to be opened to injustice; it forced unimaginable wickedness to be acknowledged; we believe it changed the course of history".
+We recognise that what he achieved by fighting for justice for us had a far, far greater importance—it forced the world's closed eyes to be opened to injustice; it forced unimaginable wickedness to be acknowledged; we believe it changed the course of history".

 Sir John Donaldson went on to an illustrious judicial career and became Master of the Rolls, Head of the Civil Division of the Court of Appeal.
 The appeal case itself for R v Maguire 1981, is now the leading case for disclosure to the defence.
-In November 2018 the BBC broadcast a documentary A Great British Injustice: The Maguire Story, with the involvement of surviving members of the Maguire family.
+In 2018, the BBC broadcast the documentary A Great British Injustice: The Maguire Story, with the involvement of the Maguire family's surviving members.

+Key prosecution figures

+Many of the key figures in the British legal and criminal justice establishment who were responsible for the wrongful prosecution of the Guildford Four and Maguire Seven, while later facing public criticism, were never formally held accountable for their role in the scandal.
+In 2013, in what is believed to be the final media interview he gave before his premature death in 2014, Gerry Conlon told Italian documentary maker and photographer Lorenzo Moscia that every key British figure involved in his wrongful conviction had subsequently been promoted and reached the top of their respective profession.
+He contrasted this with the struggles and hardships he and the other wrongfully convicted people faced in the years after their release from prison.